Your guide to applying to university in Ontario

 Say you're interested in five programs at four universities in Ontario.
 Instead of having to fill out four or five applications, you only need to apply once through the OUAC.

-Say you're interested in five programs at four universities in Ontario.
-Instead of having to fill out four or five different forms, you can use the one OUAC application to apply to all five programs.
+If you're interested in five programs at four universities in Ontario, instead of filling out four or five applications, you can use one form through the Ontario Universities' Application Centre to apply to all five programs.

 2. Universities will let you know what's next

-The OUAC will send your application information to the universities you applied to.
-In turn, those universities will email you about what you need to do next.
-You may need to provide documents such as transcripts or English language test scores.
-Some programs may require interviews, portfolios, or assignments.
+The application centre will send your information to the universities you applied to.
+In turn, those universities will email you about anything you need to do next.
+There may be some additional steps depending on your program.

-The universities will likely email you details about the programs you've applied to, upcoming events, and any tips to help you complete the application process.
+The universities will likely also share details about the programs you've applied to, upcoming events, and any tips to help you complete the application process.

 3. Submit any required documents